BP was a 23-year-old father to his first child when he had an accident at work that left him with a spinal fracture and traumatic brain injury.

 Prior to his accident, he had enjoyed socialising, off-road mountain biking and playing football, as well as spending time with his partner and 10-week old child.

 BP sustained a spinal fracture to his thoracic spine and required operative treatment to fix the fracture with metalwork.
 He subsequently had surgery to remove the metalwork.
-He also suffered from a small subarachnoid bleed to the brain and his brain injury was classified as a complex mild traumatic brain injury.
-He also suffered significant psychological symptoms and developed chronic pain that was resistant to treatment, although there was a dispute between the experts as to the client’s prognosis from his pain symptoms.
+He also had a small subarachnoid bleed to the brain and his brain injury was classified as a complex mild traumatic brain injury.
+He also had significant psychological symptoms and developed chronic pain that was resistant to treatment, although there was a dispute between the experts as to the client’s prognosis from his pain symptoms.

 The injury profoundly affected the client.
 In the initial period after the accident he was not able to carry his young child and missed out on the full experience of fatherhood with his first child.